theAutoBiography/become_an_sre/day1_commands_and_troubleshooting/README.md

 - Print the running log
 - Print all errors lines
 - Print the errors lines from now on
+- Find the user facing the largest number of errors
-- Print just the errors and not the entire lines
+- *Print just the error codes and not the entire lines
 - *Find the number of errors by error code and sort them in descending order of error count
-- *Find the user facing the largest number of errors

 Kill the application ```day1app.py``` in the other terminal